firetoy/personal/README.md

-this are diverse playbooks which deal with software installation and configuration the repository "personal is connected to the linix mx in lenovo ideapad and it is using the ssh key in this machine as well.
+this are diverse playbooks which deal with software installation and configuration.
+The repository personal is connected to the linux mx in and it is using the ssh key in this machine as well.